yetanotherco/aligned-layer/docs/0_internal/1_multisig_creation.md

     ![Multisig Wallet](images/1_multisig_6.png)

 After finishing this tutorial, you will have your Multisig wallet created.
-In this tutorial, we created a